zautumnz/cozy/README.md

 # and question marks
 let ints? = fn(xs) {
     foreach x in xs {
-        # parens in if conditions and for loops are optional
         if util.type(x) != "integer" && util.type(x) != "float" {
             return false
         }